GMOD/jbconnect/docs/hooks.rst

 Obligatory Functions for Job Runners
 ------------------------------------

-Job services that are job runners, that react to job execution must implement the following functions:
+Job services that are job runners that react to job execution, must implement the following functions:

 ::